 Orthodontic wires can snap or come loose.
-If this happens expect the wire to poke out from the teeth and possibly cut the gums.
-Until the opportunity to have it rectified comes, you can work the wire back into a position with tweezers.
+If this happens expect the wire to poke out from the teeth and cut the gums.
+Until the opportunity to have it rectified comes, you can work the wire back into position.
+Use tweezers for this.
 Use wax to hold the wire in place and be gentle around your mouth.

 Brackets hold the wires to the teeth.
 Sometimes, they will detach from the tooth.
 This is an issue that needs attention as soon as possible.

 Leave it hanging and call your provider

 You may have broken the bracket eating or playing sport.
 In this case, the bracket will hang on the wire and stay there.
 DO NOT touch it.
 Leave it hanging and call your provider.
 It’s a frustrating problem that will cause discomfort until it’s dealt with properly.

 Other issues occur during a pandemic.
 You may lose rubber bands, or your bands may snap.
 You can call the office and have the team send you the bands on the post.
 Users of Invisalign aligners may find themselves with a lost or damaged aligner.

 Your new aligner will need ordering.
 Depending on the provider you may have a few replacements free.
 Or you may need to shell out a fair bit for a new one.
 And you’ll need to make an appointment to go and collect it.
 This adds to the unnecessary visits during a pandemic.
 If a tooth attachment falls off, you will need an appointment.

 Invisalign Treatment During a Pandemic.